Cnephasia longana

-pale brown :Julius von Kennel provides a full description.
+pale brown : Julius von Kennel provides a full description.

 Adults are on wing from late March to early July in California and from July to August in western Europe.

 The larvae feed on a wide range of herbaceous plants, including Asteraceae, Convolvulaceae, Fabaceae, Geraniaceae, Hydrophyllaceae, Linaceae, Papaveraceae, Polygonaceae, Rosaceae, Scrophulariaceae and Violaceae species.
 It is considered a pest on cereal crops.
 First-instar larvae hibernate in cracks or crevices in bark.
 In spring, larvae initially mine the leaves of their host plant.
-The mine has the form of an irregular, small, full-depth corridor, widening into a blotch.
-Later, they web the terminal parts of the host and may also bore into fruit.
-Full-grown larvae have a greenish-brown or yellowish-green body and a pale brown head.
-They reach a length of 14–18 mm.